Programs

 November starts another year of Hebrew classes at Temple Emanu-El.
 The classes are taught by Leslie Schwartz once a week via Zoom.

-Continuing Hebrew – We will continue our Hebrew study using the text, Aleph Isn’t Enough, Book 2, by Linda Motzkin, URJ Press, 2001.
+Continuing Hebrew – We continue our Hebrew study using the text, Aleph Isn’t Enough, Book 2, by Linda Motzkin, URJ Press, 2001.
 This text emphasizes the Hebrew used in prayers and Torah readings in the synagogue, the blessings and rituals of Jewish home observances, and words or phrases arising out of a Jewish cultural context.
 The prerequisite for joining this class is to be able to read (decode, read aloud) any Hebrew word (without necessarily knowing what it means).
+The classes meet each week on Thursday mornings from 9-10am.

 [Graphic by Emma Rhodes of Emma Tang Designs]